paylike/plugin-opencart-3/README.md

   The transactions will show up under Paylike payments (admin/index.php?route=extension/payment/paylike/payments) and they can be reached by clicking the green button at the top right of the extension settings page.
 Here you can see refund/void and capture transactions depending on their status.

+  In Delayed mode you can do transactions (full capture, refund, void) from admin panel, for each order info page, adding a history to the order.
+The `Order Status` that is wanted to be set for specific transaction must  be identical with that set in Paylike extension page (Advanced section/tab).
+By default it is `Completed` for capture, `Refunded` for refund and `Voided` for void an order.

 1. Capture
     * In Instant mode, the orders are captured automatically
+    * In Delayed mode you can do this in admin panel, order info page, adding `Completed` order status history to the order.
+    * OR
     * In Delayed mode you can do this in admin panel at YOUR_DOMAIN_URL/admin/index.php?route=extension/payment/paylike/payments in Action section in the table.
 2. Refund
+    * In Delayed mode you can do this in admin panel, order info page, adding `Refunded` order status history to the order.
+    * OR
     * To Refund an order you can do this in admin panel at YOUR_DOMAIN_URL/admin/index.php?route=extension/payment/paylike/payments in Action section in the table.
 3. Void
+    * In Delayed mode you can do this in admin panel, order info page, adding `Voided` order status history to the order.
+    * OR
     * To Void an order you can do this in admin panel at YOUR_DOMAIN_URL/admin/index.php?route=extension/payment/paylike/payments in Action section in the table.

 ## Available features